MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

 \subsection{Results}

-\textbf{1) Effectiveness in Co-optimizing Safety and Performance:} To gauge the ability of our method in co-optimizing safety and performance, we compare it with the baselines on $3$, $8$, $12$, and $16$ agents, with environment size fixed so that density increases as the number of agents grows.
-As shown in Figure~\ref{fig:Cost_safety_plot}, our method consistently achieves the best trade-off, attaining the lowest cumulative cost while maintaining near-perfect safety rates, thereby validating its ability to co-optimize both objectives.
-In contrast, DEF-MARL, trained with $3$ and $8$ agents, performs competitively when evaluated on the same agent counts but suffers pronounced degradation in both safety and performance as agent density increases, highlighting the limited generalization of RL-based co-optimization approaches.
-Safety-filtering baselines such as SafeMARL effectively prevent collisions, but their overly conservative behavior results in substantially higher costs.
-Penalty-based methods such as MPPI fare even worse, exhibiting both high costs and poor safety rates due to the soft enforcement of safety constraints.
-Table~\ref{tab:safety_scaling} further illustrates these differences through the stringent \textit{safe scenarios} metric, which requires collision-free execution across all agents for the entire horizon.
-Our method consistently achieves a very high percentage of safe scenarios, indicating not only strong safety rates but also collision-free execution in nearly all cases.
-This highlights the effectiveness of decentralization, where each agent can co-optimize safety and performance individually.
-By contrast, non-safety filtering baselines such as DEF-MARL and MPPI, while achieving moderate safety rates, perform poorly on the safe scenarios metric as the number of agents grows, suggesting their inability to co-optimize safety and performance at the agent level.
-SafeMARL, while maintaining high safe-scenario rates, does so at the cost of severely degraded performance.
-Taken together, these results show that our approach inherits the strengths of safety-filtering methods (high safety) and performance-driven methods (low cost), while avoiding their drawbacks.
-Moreover, the performance degradation of our approach remains minimal when scaling from $3$ to $16$ agents despite the increase in density, demonstrating that it can effectively co-optimize safety and performance using only local observations; a property that makes it well-suited for real-world autonomous systems, where agents typically have access only to local state information.
-Figure~\ref{fig:Trajectory} further substantiates our claims by demonstrating that the proposed method guarantees long-horizon safety while allowing all agents to successfully reach their respective goals without collisions.
-In contrast, baseline approaches either adopt reactive safety strategies (leading to over-conservatism) or fail to preserve safety, highlighting their limitations in co-optimizing safety and performance.
+\textbf{1) Effectiveness in Co-optimizing Safety and Performance:} To evaluate safety-performance co-optimization, we compare our method against all baselines on scenarios with $3$, $8$, $12$, and $16$ agents while keeping the environment size fixed, thereby increasing agent density.
+As shown in Figure~\ref{fig:Cost_safety_plot}, the proposed method consistently achieves the best safety-performance trade-off, attaining the lowest cumulative cost while maintaining near-perfect safety rates across all settings.
+In contrast, DEF-MARL performs competitively on the agent counts used during training but exhibits a noticeable degradation in both safety and performance as density increases, highlighting the limited generalization of RL-based co-optimization approaches.
+SafeMARL maintains high safety but incurs substantially higher costs due to conservative behavior, while MPPI performs poorly on both metrics because safety is enforced only through soft penalties.
+Table~\ref{tab:safety_scaling} further evaluates scalability using the more stringent \textit{safe scenarios} metric, which requires collision-free execution by all agents over the entire horizon.
+The proposed method consistently achieves a high percentage of safe scenarios across all agent counts, whereas DEF-MARL and MPPI deteriorate rapidly with increasing density.
+These results demonstrate that effective safety-performance co-optimization can be achieved using only local observations, with minimal performance degradation when scaling from $3$ to $16$ agents.
+Figure~\ref{fig:Trajectory} further corroborates these findings, showing that all agents safely reach their goals without collisions, whereas the baselines either exhibit overly conservative behavior or fail to maintain long-horizon safety.